-Hannah Rose, solicitor in the Family department, considers the Supreme Court decision on civil partnerships for heterosexual couples.
+Hannah Sims, solicitor in the Family department, considers the Supreme Court decision on civil partnerships for heterosexual couples.

 Civil partnerships were introduced in 2004 in the UK providing same-sex couples similar legal rights to those enjoyed by married couples.
 Ten years later same-sex marriage was legalised allowing same sex couples to get married.
 This consequently gave rise to the campaign for the right for heterosexual couples to enter into civil partnerships.

 There are many reasons why couples decide not to get married.
 Some couples see marriage as an outdated patriarchal institution and some simply do not agree with the religious aspects of marriage.
 Whatever the reason for this, couples living together should remember that they do not have the same protection in the event of separation as married couples or civil partners.

 R (on the application of Steinfeld and Keidan) v Secretary of State for the International Development

 Rebecca Steinfeld and Charles Keidan wanted to have their relationship legally recognised without religious involvement.
 They wanted to raise their children as equal partners and sought to obtain the same stability and legal protection for their family as those who have chosen to get married.
 The pair gave their notice of intention to form a civil partnership and were refused by the Registrars.

 The couple began their legal battle, seeking a judicial review of the Civil Partnership Act 2004 and the government’s failure to extend civil partnerships to heterosexual couples.
 The claim was rejected at first instance on the grounds that if there was no obligation to extend marriage to same-sex couples there would be no obligation to extend civil partnerships to heterosexual couples.